jbakse/site_builder/docs/experimental_shaders/thinking_in_shaders.md

 ### Single-Thread CPU

 CPUs are designed to solve serial problems very quickly.
 They have super-high clock-speeds and flexible architectures that allow you to mix data reads, writes, and operations freely.
+They are designed for very low latency, they perform a single operation at a time and finish it as quickly as possible.

 ![cpu](figures/Single_CPU.svg)